Why Reading the Text Matters

-In a referendum, a citizen is voting not on a slogan, but on a legal text that shapes the foundations of the state.
-The referendum took place on 15 March 2026.
-87.15% voted in favour at 73.12% turnout.
+In a referendum, a citizen votes not on a slogan, but on a legal text that shapes the foundations of the state.
+That is why reading the Constitution itself remains essential for understanding what changes and how new rules affect your rights.

 0:00